Best Mutual Funds to Invest in India: A Complete Guide

 SIP allows you to invest a fixed amount regularly (typically monthly) in a mutual fund scheme.
 This approach offers several advantages:

-- Rupee Cost Averaging: By investing regularly regardless of market conditions, you buy more units when prices are low and fewer when prices are high, potentially lowering your average cost per unit.
+- Rupee Cost Averaging: By investing regularly regardless of market conditions, you buy more units when prices are low and fewer when prices are high.
+During the March 2026 correction, SIP investors accumulated units at 10-15% lower NAVs — these units can generate outsized returns when markets recover, just as investors who continued SIPs during the 2020 crash saw 18%+ gains by year-end.

 - Financial Discipline: Enforces a habit of regular investing.